Mythguess

 Every player worldwide gets the same puzzle each day, drawn from a fixed schedule keyed to the IST calendar.
 Difficulty rotates across the week: Monday and Tuesday are easier figures, Wednesday and Thursday step up to medium, Friday and Saturday are the hardest, and Sunday returns to medium.
 Clues reveal hardest first (clue 1) to easiest (clue 5), so the round rewards both broad knowledge and elimination.

 You have up to 5 attempts.
 The autocomplete only accepts characters that exist in the database, so typos and unknown names cost nothing - the input shakes and you keep your slot.
 Once you submit a real character name that does not match the target, the next clue reveals automatically.
-A one-shot Hint button reveals the broad tradition (Ramayana, Mahabharata, Puranic, Vedic, Regional, or Historical) for the cost of one orange slot in your share grid.
+A one-shot Hint button reveals the broad tradition (Ramayana, Mahabharata, Puranic, Vedic, Regional, Historical, or Shakta) for the cost of one orange slot in your share grid.

 Streak rules follow the Wordle pattern: a loss or a skipped day resets your current streak to zero, while your longest streak is preserved as a personal best.
 Practice mode and Archive replays do not affect streak, and both expose Skip clue and Reveal answer buttons since neither has streak stakes - use them to learn the character pool faster.